 Norris Center is a central lecture facility of the four-building science complex and is named for Dr. Louis W. Norris, president of the College, 1960-70.
 Built in 1969 and completely renovated in 2006, it contains the 340-seat Towsley Lecture Hall, the Mitchell Museum, classrooms and the Dow Analytical Science Laboratory.

-Olin Hall, housing the Psychology Department, was completed in 1983.
+Olin Hall, completed in 1983, houses the Departments of Communication Studies, Education, and Psychology, as well as the Fritz Shurmur Education Institute.
 The three-story facility was built and equipped through a $4.5-million gift from the Olin Foundation.
 Olin Hall contains a large lecture room, classrooms, seminar rooms and research spaces.

 Palenske Hall is another of the four buildings in Albion College's science complex.
 Housed in the four-level facility are classrooms, laboratories and research spaces for the study of geology, physics, mathematics and computer science.
 Built in 1969 and completely renovated in 2005, it is named for Fred C. Palenske.

 Putnam Hall includes classrooms, laboratories and research spaces, for the study of chemistry, biology and mathematics.
 Part of the four-building science complex, it was constructed in 1969 and named for Mark E. Putnam, '10.
 It was completely renovated in 2006.

 Robinson Hall, renovated in 1992, houses the Departments of Anthropology/Sociology, Economics/Management, History, and Political Science, as well as the Gerald R. Ford Institute for Public Policy and Service and the Carl A. Gerstacker Liberal Arts Institute for Professional Management.
 This structure is located on the site of the original Central Building, which was completed in 1843 but subsequently rebuilt with gifts from the late George O. Robinson.